 With Ecwid, you can process credit card payments ‘out of the box’ using Paypal, with no extra charge other than Paypal’s commission.

-There are 81 other payment gateways that you can connect to Ecwid; these include well-known options like Square, Stripe, 2Checkout, Revolut, Afterpay, Authorize.Net and many others.
+In total, there are 58 payment gateways that you can connect to Ecwid; these include well-known options like Square, Stripe, 2Checkout, Revolut, Afterpay, Authorize.Net and many others.

 (Some of these are country-specific, so the exact range available to you will depend on your location.)